 2009 Colonial Proximities: Crossracial Encounters and Juridical Truths in British Columbia, 1871-1921 (Vancouver: University of British Columbia Press).

-n.d.
-Animalia: An Anti-Imperial Bestiary of Our Times, co-edited with Antoinette Burton (under contract with Duke University Press).
+2020 Animalia: An Anti-Imperial Bestiary for Our Times, co-edited with Antoinette Burton (Duke University Press).

-2019 Charting Imperial Itineraries: Unmooring the Komagata Maru, 1914-2014, co-edited with Rita Dhamoon, Davina Bhandar, and Satwinder Bains (Vancouver: University of British Columbia Press).
+2019 Unmooring the Komagata Maru: Charting Colonial Trajectories, co-edited with Rita Dhamoon, Davina Bhandar, and Satwinder Bains (Vancouver: University of British Columbia Press).

 2014 “Indian Ocean Circuits of Law,” Law and History Review, 32(4), co-edited with Iza Hussin.